 - a.
 To balance class size. - b.
-Credit has previously been earned in the course. - c.
+Credit has previously been earned in the course.
 Inappropriate placement in the class (i.e., level, subject).
-This category must have a teacher signature and comment. - d.
-Scheduling errors (i.e., two second periods, no fourth period or course was not listed on registration sheet).

-- e.
-Student has not taken the necessary pre-requisites to meet course requirements. - f.
-Upper classmen need the course for graduation. - g.
-Student is enrolling in work experience. - h.
+This category must have a teacher signature and comment. - c.
+Scheduling errors (i.e., two second periods, no fourth period or course was not listed on registration sheet). - d.
+Student has not taken the necessary pre-requisites to meet course requirements. - e.
+Upper classmen need the course for graduation. - f.
+Student is enrolling in work experience. - g.
 Course is not needed/ no longer needed for graduation